bitsongofficial/go-bitsong/x/candymachine/spec/02_messages.md

 1. Ensure collection is put on candymachine
 2. Ensure candymachine passed live date
-3. Mint nft from module account with candymachine parameters and nft name passed as `msg.Name`
-4. Transfer ownership of nft to `msg.Sender`
+3. Pay nft mint fee via candy machine
+4. Get shuffled metadata id and create new metadata
+5. Add new nft with new metadata
-5. Increase the number of nfts minted by the machine
+6. Increase the number of nfts minted by the machine
-6. If end settings is by minted count and if minted count pass the threshold value on EndSettings, close candymachine
+7. If minted count pass the threshold value `MaxMint`, close candymachine
-7. Otherwise, store updated candymachine into the storage
+8. Otherwise, store updated candymachine into the storage
-8. Emit event for minting nft via candymachine
+9. Emit event for minting nft via candymachine